 Prior to joining Oxford, Sean had been the Head Coach of the successful British Lightweight Rowing Team and a Team GB Olympic coach.
 He also won two Boat Races for Cambridge in 1993 and 1994.

-Austen joined OUBC in 2012.
+Austen started at OUBC in 2012.
 He was brought up on the River Thames and has been building and restoring boats since he could hold a chisel.
 He has developed an enviable skill base and is widely regarded as one of the finest boatmen in the country.